icesat2py/icepyx/doc/source/development/contribution_guidelines.rst

 - Fix typos
 - Improve documentation and testing

-The best way to report a problem, request a feature, find out if others are working on a similar problem or application, or let us know you'd like to write some code is to find the *Issues* tab and check if your problem/suggestion has already been reported.
+The best way to report a problem, request a feature, find out if others are working on a similar problem or application, or let us know you'd like to contribute some code is to find the *Issues* tab and check if your problem/suggestion has already been reported.
 If so, please provide any additional information in the ongoing discussion.
 Otherwise, feel free to create a new issue and submit your problem or suggestions.

 Requesting a Feature